 When Lines Are Driven by Muscle Activity

 Botox is a neuromodulator.
 In precise doses, it reduces nerve signaling to specific facial muscles at the neuromuscular junction.
 Less signaling means less muscle contraction.
-Over time, that can soften dynamic lines that form from repeated expression, such as frown lines or crow’s feet.
+Clinical references explain that botulinum toxin temporarily blocks the nerve signals that tell a muscle to contract, which over time can soften dynamic lines that form from repeated expression, such as frown lines or crow's feet.

 When Changes Come from Structural Shift